nseon1/discord_online_research_ai_sphere/README.md

 ### Research
-Mech interp discord- has a link to national deep inference fabric - does mech interp research ; eleutherhas link,has reading group developmental interpretability -   uses statistical learning theory to do research- semi active; more so  a company atp , no links https://discord.com/invite/pCf4UynKsc national deep inference fabric- https://discord.gg/V2hss8qM ; hosts NNsight ; not very active but the devs are developing, no links active inference institute- another group that does interp ; https://discord.gg/ACeg699yT6 eleutherai-Its eleutherAI! links to a lot of stuff,has reading group Nous research-Another ai research group; projects on llms and reasoning https://discord.gg/nousresearch?event=1240826259920125982 ;  links to various stuff latent space ai server- has reading groups and practical applications, no links, https://discord.gg/WC3zwQuZvc cuda mode- https://discord.gg/cudamode - very important for gpu level stuff yannic kilcher discord- does research, general ai stuff, made by a youtuber alignment labs ai - , another research group, more dead than the others https://discord.gg/KauBjdXrma, no links Lucirain's server- not too active but everyone there is pretty skilled. https://discord.gg/Rb8NXfTekt, no links, but everyone there is skilled
-D
+Mech interp discord- has a link to national deep inference fabric - does mech interp research ; eleutherhas link,has reading group

+developmental interpretability -   uses statistical learning theory to do research- semi active; more so  a company atp , no links https://discord.com/invite/pCf4UynKsc

+national deep inference fabric- https://discord.gg/V2hss8qM ; hosts NNsight ; not very active but the devs are developing, no links

+active inference institute- another group that does interp ; https://discord.gg/ACeg699yT6

+eleutherai-Its eleutherAI! links to a lot of stuff,has reading group

+Nous research-Another ai research group; projects on llms and reasoning https://discord.gg/nousresearch?event=1240826259920125982 ;  links to various stuff

+latent space ai server- has reading groups and practical applications, no links, https://discord.gg/WC3zwQuZvc

+cuda mode- https://discord.gg/cudamode - very important for gpu level stuff

+yannic kilcher discord- does research, general ai stuff, made by a youtuber

+alignment labs ai - , another research group, more dead than the others https://discord.gg/KauBjdXrma, no links

+Lucidrain's server- not too active but everyone there is pretty skilled. https://discord.gg/Rb8NXfTekt, no links, but everyone there is skilled

 ### Safety
 AI safety institute georgia tech- mostly dead server  dealing with policy stuff; sometimes links to fellowships and other stuff https://discord.gg/a4MzK97nJC

 Alignment Jams: AI alignment hackathons https://discord.gg/aUMyw94Nce no links ; active

 ### General AI
-Weights and biases- its the company ; mostly dead , no links , has jobs though https://discord.gg/EVqznj68Ru https://aiagentschallenge.com/ -agent plex is hosting a compeition, the server itself is dead though fast.ai-jeremy's server, not much links, not too active, useful if youre doing his courses though. machine learning street talk- https://discord.gg/machine-learning-street-talk-mlst-937356144060530778 ; general server to talk about ai,not much links eureka labs: https://discord.gg/ppEWkHZGJr , not much links, but has a course type structure similar to fast ai
+Weights and biases- its the company ; mostly dead , no links , has jobs though https://discord.gg/EVqznj68Ru

+https://aiagentschallenge.com/ -agent plex is hosting a compeition, the server itself is dead though

+fast.ai-jeremy's server, not much links, not too active, useful if youre doing his courses though.

+machine learning street talk- https://discord.gg/machine-learning-street-talk-mlst-937356144060530778 ; general server to talk about ai,not much links

+eureka labs: https://discord.gg/ppEWkHZGJr , not much links, but has a course type structure similar to fast ai

 ### Models
 cohere : https://discord.gg/CsqyQFhEXT?event=1248301309233336350

 stable diffusion- its stable diffusion!

 AI ML API: https://discord.gg/VqBQMykwZM

 # Funding